1

 Objection: “This forces countries to spend money a certain way.
 That violates sovereignty.”

-Response: No force involved.
+Response: No force is typically involved.
 Countries voluntarily sign a treaty.
 Don’t want to sign?
 Don’t sign.
 Citizens demand it?
 Sign.
-This is how democracy works.
+This is how democracy is intended to work.

 Follow-up: “What if our government doesn’t want to?”